softchris/react-book/1-basics/jsx.md

 </div>
 ```

-The above looks like XML in JavaScript.
-When it is being processed it is turned into the following ES5 code:
+The above declaration of `Elem` looks like XML in JavaScript.
+So what happens?
+When it is being processed, it is turned into the following ES5 code:

 ```js
 React.createElement('Elem', null, 'Some title');
 ```

+Ok so calling `createElement`, here are the parameters:

-Ok so `Elem` becomes the element name, the second argument that above is null are our element attributes, which we don't have any.
+- **First parameter, element name**.`Elem` becomes the element name.
+- **Second parameter, attributes**. the second argument above is `null` and represents our element attributes, which we don't have any.
+- **Third parameter, element value**.
 The third and last argument is the elements value.

+#### With attribute example

-Let's look at an example below where we give it a property:
+Let's look at an example below where we give it an attribute:

 ```js
 const Elem = <h1>Some title</h1>;